alexhewson/prt-cookiecutter-data-science/docs/docs/setting-up-a-development-environment.md

 # Setting up a development environment

 This tutorial outlines how you can get up and running managing your Python development environments.
-Here's what we'll cover:

-## Install requirements
+## Installation

+We recommend that that you install and configure the following to get started:

+* Miniconda
+* Git/GitHub
+* Visual Studio Code

+Once you have set up your development environment you can move on to [Starting a new project](starting-a-new-project.md).

-### Installing Miniconda
+## Miniconda
 This is a setup step that you only need to do once per machine.
 After this is done, you shouldn't need to do this step again.
 Occasionally it may be necessary to update your requirements.

+### Installing Miniconda

 1. [Install Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/): if you don't already have Miniconda, you'll need to install it following the instructions for your platform (MacOS/Windows/Linux)
 2. Open a terminal window